atalebpour/Traffic-Sign/writeup_template.md

 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+![alt text][Histogram.png]

 ###Design and Test a Model Architecture